 A couple of thoughts.
 First, I like the full circle design on these large fly cutters.
 Keeping the cutter balanced is a good thing, especially if you’re after the ultimate surface finish.
 I would even go so far as to add a little weight to the side opposite the cutter.
 It should be easy to determine exactly how much is needed by simple balancing the cutter on a knife edge.

 Second, he uses a hand ground HSS cutter.
 I prefer carbide, and it would be pretty easy to adapt a round insert to a design like this to get a big radius for a nice finish.
 Just notice how large a radius he has ground on that cutter too.

 Here’s a nice shot of the finish he gets from this fly cutter:

 A Fly Cutter May Fit the Toolchanger

-All toolchangers have a maximum diameter tool they can accomodate.
-But here’s a trick–if your machine orients the spindle to the same position every toolchange, you may be able to fit a flycutter in a toolchanger that won’t allow a similar diameter shell (multi-insert) mill.
+All toolchangers have a maximum diameter tool they can accommodate.
+But here’s a trick–if your machine orients the spindle to the same position every tool change, you may be able to fit a fly cutter in a toolchanger that won’t allow a similar diameter shell (multi-insert) mill.